Nursing Workforce Diversity Program

 - Students benefit from intensive mentoring, tutoring, SAT preparation and character building, to ensure their success as they prepare to enter a college nursing program.

-- 25 D'Youville academically and or economically disadvantaged undergraduate nursing students are selected for the program.
+- Twenty-five D'Youville freshman nursing majors who are academically and or economically disadvantaged are selected for the program

-- Financial support in the form of scholarships is awarded to the students to ensure their retention and graduation from the Nursing program.
+- Financial support in the form of stipends is awarded to the students to ensure their retention and graduation from the Nursing program

-To learn more about this program, contact Karen Kwandrans, Director, Nursing Workforce Diversity.
+To learn more about this program, contact Kathleen Mariano, DNS, RN/CPNP, Director, Nursing Workforce Diversity.